 It remains an excellent choice for the modern garden.
 The tree is almost foolproof to grow, producing heavy crops in almost any situation, and the apples have an excellent sharp flavour and become ripe early in the season when there is not much else around.

-Please fill in the details below and we will let you know when Keswick Codlin apple trees are back in stock.
+Fill in the form below and we will notify you when Keswick Codlin apple trees is back in stock.

-As the name suggests, Keswick Codlin is well adapted to the wetter climate of western England.
+As the name suggests, Keswick Codlin is well adapted to the wetter climate of western England - although it will grow well in drier climates too.

 Keswick Codlin is a very reliable tree, producing heavy crops even in a poor summer.
 Like many heavy-cropping older varieties, it can sometimes lapse into biennial bearing - but this is easily avoided by thinning the fruitlets just after the blossom has finished, to prevent over-cropping.